pablosalvador10/pablosalvador10/README.md

  🚀 **Hello, World!
 I’m Pablo, a seasoned Full Stack Data Scientist & ML Engineer!**

 📚 **About Me:**
 I have a mix of software engineering and strong math skills.
 I'm really good at Machine Learning (just love it), Big Data, and Cloud Engineering, and I work hard crafting AI/ML solutions at scale for Fortune 500 giants.
-As a full-stack AI practicioner, I integrate advanced theory with practical application seamlessly.
+As a full-stack AI practicioner, I integrate advanced theory with practical application.
+I'm particularly interested in Generative AI and LLMOps.

-I'm particularly interested in Generative AI, always exploring ways to boost production in large enterprises by developing cost-efficient and scalable solutions.

 🌱 **I’m currently learning:**
 - **Complex Agent-Human Interaction:** Diving deep into the intricate dynamics of how automated agents and humans interact, aiming to enhance the synergy between users and AI-driven systems for optimized outcomes.